gyesibiney/Career_Accelerator_LP4_ML-Appl/README.md

-# Developing a web application for a time series model using Facebook Prophet
+# Developing a Streamlit web app for a time series model using Facebook Prophet
 ## Objective
 The objective of this project is to implement a time series regression analysis model.
 I selected Facebook Prophet as my preferred model, utilizing external regressors and the built-in holiday effect feature of Facebook Prophet.

 All necessary datasets and materials for this are available in my folders and files.

-# Developing a web application for classification ML model for Vodafone Group
+# Developing a Gradio web app for classification ML model for Vodafone Group
 Basically, the aim of this project is to predict whether a customer will attrite using the web application(Gradio)

 ### Installation
 Utilize the pip package manager to install the dependencies specified in the requirements.txt file

-pip install -r requirements.txt
+'pip install -r requirements.txt'

 ### Usage
 Import all the required library names, for example, import Streamlit as st.